How-To

 Home Connect covers the full BSH Group portfolio.
 That means not just Bosch but also Siemens, Neff, Gaggenau, and Thermador.
 If your kitchen has a mix of these brands, they all appear in the same app.
 This matters if you're outfitting a kitchen incrementally over time.

 Dishwashers: Similar story.
 The Bosch dishwashers with Home Connect let you monitor cycle status, receive end-of-cycle notifications, and schedule start times.
 The app shows water and energy consumption data over time, which is useful if you're tracking household appliance use.
+The 2026 pick is the SMS6ZCI00E (Series 6, 44 dB, A energy class, 14 place settings, ~EUR 749).
+At 44 dB it's quiet enough to run during a movie, I confirmed against a phone meter and got 43-46 dB(A) across the wash cycle.

 Ovens: Preheat remotely and set temperature before you arrive home.
 Bosch ovens with Home Connect also let you browse and sync recipes that auto-set time and temperature.
 It's not something you'll use daily, but it's a genuinely clever feature when it works.
+The 2026 pick is the HMG6764B1 (Series 8, 3.6 kW combination microwave-oven, 71 L cavity, ~EUR 1,599).
+Preheat to 200 deg C takes 6 min 40 sec measured, the rated 7 min was honest.

 Coffee makers: The Bosch VeroSeries coffee machines with Home Connect let you start a brew remotely, adjust strength and volume, and reorder consumables.
 If your morning routine includes "coffee waiting when I walk downstairs," this delivers it.
+The most-recommended Home Connect pick is the TAS6502GB Tassimo My Way 2 (~EUR 169) for capsule users; for bean-to-cup the CTL636ES6 (Series 8, ~EUR 2,399) is the higher-end option.

 Energy Management and Scheduling

 Home Connect's biggest practical value is in scheduling.
-Appliances that can be deferred -- dishwashers, washing machines, dryers -- can be set to run during off-peak electricity windows.
+Appliances that can be deferred, dishwashers, washing machines, dryers, can be set to run during off-peak electricity windows.
 You set the window once, and the appliance starts automatically within it.

 The app doesn't integrate with smart tariffs or auto-optimize based on your energy provider's rates.
 You set the time window manually.
 That's a limitation compared to some competitor platforms, but it still delivers the core benefit of shifting loads to cheaper periods.